 What does a passive investing approach look like?

 Passive investing is the strategy of acquiring income streams on autopilot.
 For example, as a passive investor, you make an upfront capital investment in a private placement offering (AKA real estate syndication) REIT, or stock and then receive an equity ownership stake in that investment, from which you are paid passive income or portfolio income.
 The biggest difference between active and passive investing is that you are not directly or indirectly managing the investment as a passive investor.
-It is 100% hands-off, in terms of your time commitment, after making the initial investment.
+It is 100% hands off property investment, in terms of your time commitment, after making the initial investment.

 You can passively invest in real estate in several ways.
 I mentioned REITs (Real Estate Investment Trusts) which are essentially companies that pool investors’ capital together to purchase large real estate deals.
-I also mentioned private placement offerings or “real estate syndications” where you can make direct investments in individual real estate.
+I also mentioned private placement offerings or “experience real estate syndications” where you can make direct investments in individual real estate.
 Private placement offerings are not publicly traded on the stock market and are usually structured as a Limited Liability Company (LLC) or Limited Partnership (LP).
 This is a structure in which you “pool” your capital together with other investors in an equity or debt-based investment, so you can enjoy the benefits of being a real estate investor rather than a landlord.

 5 Reasons Passive Investing Might Be Right For You: